symfony-cli/symfony-cli/README.md

 unarchive the files, and move the binary somewhere under your path.
 To upgrade, download the latest version and replace the binary by the new one.

+On MacOS, you can use homebrew: `brew install symfony-cli/tap/symfony-cli`

 Security Issues
 ---------------